 Aging is a highly individualized and complex process; yet it continues to be stereotyped, especially in Western cultures.
 Stereotypes about a particular group play a powerful role in shaping how we think about and interact with individuals, as well as how individuals within the stereotyped group see themselves.

 Stereotypes of aging in contemporary culture, particularly North America, are primarily negative, depicting later life as a time of ill health, loneliness, dependency, and poor physical and mental functioning.
 However, stereotypes of aging can also be positive (e.g., healthy, wealthy, and wise) or neutral and they are continually changing over time and across contexts.
-Views of old age and the perceptions older adults hold of themselves, are complex, multidimensional, and dynamic.
-In other words, stereotypes of aging are social constructs that are culturally and historically situated, as well as individually interpreted.

 The purpose of this blog is findings on the effects of stereotypes of aging on health outcomes related to older adults, such as physical and mental functioning and overall well-being and perceived quality of life.
 Like any form of bias, ageism has led many of us to make false assumptions about seniors.
 Learn more about some of the top myths of aging.

 1. Dementia is an inevitable part of aging.